nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/QUEEN_HAIL.md

 ## Another Queen

-Copy pasta the follow code into the `main.js` file below the function definition.
+Copy pasta the following code into the `main.js` file below the function definition.
 In this invocation, the argument is the string of "Charisse Ford".

 ```js
 const charisse = hailTheQueen("Charisse Ford") // Argument value is "Charisse Ford"